 Obviously you could use cream cheese frosting instead.
 Or add some caramel frosting for something different.

-Yes.
-Due to the high dairy content, it is best if the sour cream frosting is stored in the refrigerator.
-This will also help it to firm up a bit allowing you to cut cleaner pieces.
+Keeping them chilled will also help it the frosting to firm up a bit allowing you to cut cleaner pieces.
 Allow the served cake to sit for a few minutes to come to room temperature for the best eating experience.

 Applesauce Bars With Sour Cream Frosting